45.3

 About Marshall County, Mississippi

-Marshall County surpasses national baseline
+Marshall County trails the national median

 Score breakdown